Search Filter

 Children's Mental Health

-Growing up is never any easy time and for some children there are things which can trigger mental ill-health.
-This can be seen in many different ways, however children, as with adults experiencing similar issues, can feel stigmatised and unable to approach people for help.
+Growing up is never an easy time, and for some children there are things which can trigger mental ill-health.
+This can be seen in many ways, and like with adults experiencing similar issues, children can feel stigmatised and unable to approach others for help.